 Architecture 2030 pursues two primary objectives:

-- the dramatic reduction in global fossil fuel consumption and GHG emissions of the built environment by changing the way cities, communities, infrastructure, and buildings, are planned, designed, and constructed and;
+- to achieve the dramatic reduction in global fossil fuel consumption and GHG emissions of the built environment by changing the way cities, communities, infrastructure, and buildings, are operated, planned, designed, and constructed and;

 For over a decade, in a concerted effort to combat the projected consequences of climate change, Architecture 2030 and collaborative colleagues have championed the cause of sustainable and carbon neutral planning and design in the built environment.
 These efforts have produced results.

 In 2015, Founder and CEO Edward Mazria was honored to receive two major awards that underline Architecture 2030’s effectiveness: the Kemper Award from the American Institute of Architects for ‘catalyzing the architecture community to address climate change through design’, and the Chairman’s Award from the World Green Building Council for ‘an outstanding contribution to the global sustainability movement’.

 These awards recognized Architecture 2030’s effectiveness in implementing key strategies, including:

 - AIA+2030 PROFESSIONAL SERIES – an education program on next-generation approaches to building design, presented online and in 27 markets across the United States and Canada.

 - 2030 DISTRICTS – an urban private/public initiative that brings together property owners, building managers, municipal government, architects, planners, and community organizations to achieve substantial reductions in district energy use, water use, and transportation emissions.